AndreaMorgan/Tableau_NYCitibikes/README.md

 # Tableau_NYCitibikes
 Using Tableau, this project analyzes trends in Citibike usage during the month of September in 2017, 2018 and 2019.

+The final Tableau project can be viewed here: https://public.tableau.com/profile/andrea.morgan7582#!/vizhome/NYCCitibikeData/NYCCitybikeStory

-All data can be found here: https://www.citibikenyc.com/system-data
+All source data can be found here: https://www.citibikenyc.com/system-data

 ## Skills Performed: